Jason Steele (footballer): Brighton & Hove Albion

+On 1 April 2023, Steele assisted Kaoru Mitoma's equaliser – Brighton's first of three – with the Japanese international racing onto his long ball and scoring in the eventual 3–3 home draw against Brentford.
+Steele was ruled out of the 2–1 victory at Chelsea on 15 April due to a minor injury and was benched for the FA Cup semi-final on the 23 April in which Brighton lost on penalties at Wembley against Manchester United.
+He made his return to action three days later, where he made his first penalty save in the Premier League keeping out Brennan Johnson's effort, but later conceded a Morgan Gibbs-White penalty in the 3–1 loss at Nottingham Forest.
+On 8 May, Steele scored his first Premier League own goal in a 5–1 defeat against Everton at Falmer Stadium.
+He continued as number one goalkeeper for Brighton playing in the remaining matches of the season as Brighton finished sixth, qualifying for the 2023–24 UEFA Europa League, their first ever European qualification.

 International career

 England youth

-Steele has competed for the England under-16s, under-17s and under-19s.
+Steele was born in England and is of Scottish descent.
+He has competed for the England under-16s, under-17s and under-19s.
 He joined the under-19s in September 2007, a month after his 17th birthday.
 In July 2009, Steele competed as starting goalkeeper for England under-19s in the 2009 UEFA European Under-19 Championship in Ukraine.
 Steele captained the team against the hosts, Ukraine.

 Steele made his first under-21s appearance on 16 November 2010, in a 2–0 away defeat to Germany in a friendly.
 He was sent off after 58 minutes after fouling Boris Vukčević, having only come on as a half-time substitute.
 His second appearance for the under-21s came almost two years later on 10 September 2012 as a starter in a 2013 UEFA European Under-21 Championship qualification match against Norway, in which he kept a clean sheet in a 1–0 win.

 Steele was named in the 23-man squad for the 2013 UEFA European Under-21 Championship.
 He made one appearance at the tournament, playing in a 1–0 defeat to Israel in England's last group match.
 He made seven appearances for the under-21s from 2010 to 2013.